dariayip/Final-Capstone-Project/README.md

 I will be using Python to code this project.
 Tools that I am proposing to use include Python’s Pandas, Scikit-Learn, Numpy, Weka, and MatPlotLib libraries.
 With these tools, I will perform dimensionality reduction, data cleaning, exploratory data analysis, create training and test sets, and develop the content-based and collaborative.
 Then, I will evaluate this model with the aforementioned metric of recall.

+**********************
+EDIT: As an edit to the above abstract which was written prior to creating the content-based and collaborative filtering recommendation systems, the content-based recommendation system was created using the TF-IDF (Term Frequency Inverse Document Frequency) technique.
+This technique was performed on the "categories" column (alternatively, also the "text" column in the review.json object) in the business.json file (files last modified January 2022).
+Similarities scores between businesses were calculated using cosine similarity.
+Recommendations are then generated based on restaurants with the highest similarity scores.
+This model was evaluated using RMSE, MAE, and alternatively Precision at K. The "ratings" column in review.json was used to pull the actual ratings from a randomly picked user in the test dataset and compared to predicted ratings (a weighted average of the cosine similarity score and the "query business").

+The collaborative filtering recommendations system was created using the Surprise library.
+Two approaches were considered: SVD (Singular Value Decomposition) and ALS (Alternating Least Squares).
+Both are variations of Matrix Factorization, but employ slightly different methods.
+When the two were compared in this model, SVD came out as the winner with lower RMSE and MAE scores.
+Evaluation was performed with K-Fold Cross Validation (5 folds) on RMSE and MAE metrics.
+For this model, the review.json and business.json objects were used as well.

 Link to EDA Report: https://github.com/dariayip/Final-Capstone-Project/blob/main/businesseswithreviewsEDAprofile.html

 Link to Content-Based Filtering RS: